HyperGAN/HyperGAN/README.md

 First, you need a dataset.
 You can download a ~100k 256x256 human face dataset here: TODO LINK

 Place all of your images in a folder.
-If you want classification as well, place your images in directories, where the directory name is the class label.
+If you want classification as well, place your images in subfolders, where the subfolder name is the class label.

 ### Install hypergan